tango-adb/help-center/docs/intro.md

 1. [Enable Developer options and USB debugging](./prepare.md) on the device you want to control.
 2. Connect the device to your computer using a USB cable.
 For running Tango on Android, use a C-to-C or OTG cable, Tango can't control the device from itself.
 3. Open [Tango](https://tangoapp.dev) in a supported browser on your computer.
-4. Tap "Pair Device" button, from the popup, select the device you want to control.
-5. A new device card will appear in the device list.
-Tap "Connect" button on the card to connect to the device.
+4. Follow on-screen instructions to pair the device.
+If the device is not detected, make sure you have enabled USB debugging and connected the device to your computer.
-6. The first time you connect to a device, you will be asked to authorize the connection on the device.
-Follow the instructions on the device to authorize the connection.
+5. The first time you connect to a device, you will be asked to authorize the connection on the device.
+Follow the instructions on the device.

 Having issues while connecting?
 See [Troubleshooting](./troubleshooting.md).